ngs-docs/2022-GGG298/lab-2.md

 3AA?ABBDBFFBEGGEGGGGAFFGGGGGHHHCGGGGGGHFGHGGCFDEFGGGHGGGEGF1GGFGHHHHHGGEGGHHHHHFGGGGGGHHHHHGGGGCDDGHHGGGFHHHHHHHHCD@CCHGGGGHEHGGG@GFGGGGGGG@BGGGEGCEBFFFBFFB;9@EFFFEFFFFFFFFFFFFAFBBBFFFFFBBBFFFFBBBFFFFFFFFFFFBBBBBBBFFFFFFFFFDDFAFFFFF.AF9/FBBBBB.EAFFE?F
 ```

-`head` prints the first ten lines of a file out onto your screen.
+You can also try out `head`, which as you may recall prints the first ten lines of a file out onto your screen.
 Similarly, the `tail` command prints the last 10 lines of a file.

 ```
 tail -4 F3D0_S188_L001_R1_001.fastq